pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 >**Important** This component is in Alpha, which means that it is still in
 >active development by VMware and might be subject to change at any point.
 Users
 >might encounter unexpected behavior due to capability gaps.
 This is an opt-in
->component to gather early feedback from Alpha testers and is not installed by
+>component to gather early feedback from alpha testers and is not installed by
 >default with any profile.

 ## <a id="overview"></a>Overview